Access PoliciesAccess Policies

 Product Licensing for Access Policy AttributesProduct Licensing for Access Policy Attributes

 The Cloud Authentication Service allows you to use specific attributes in access policy conditional expressions.
 These expressions are used to determine authentication requirements and who is allowed or denied access to resources.
-The following table shows which attributes are available with each edition.
+The following table shows which attributes are available with each license.

 |Identity source attributes (used in rule sets to select target population for policy)||x||x||x|